Bell violation for unknown continuous-variable states

 As described above, the central hurdle to be overcome is the lack of a method to measure the Schmidt bundles in the continuous $|\vec{q}\ra$ space of photon $B$.
-As we now demonstrate, a specially engineered auxiliary photon is sufficient to accomplish this \cite{Qian-Eberly12}.
+As we now demonstrate, a specially engineered auxiliary photon is sufficient to accomplish this.
 The requisite auxiliary photon can be easily created using an auxiliary entangled state which is identical to the original state.
 Practical techniques for generating pairs of identical entangled biphotons are available, as discussed in the Supplemental Information, so we proceed with the setup sketched in Fig.~\ref{scheme}.
-The two-party state to be Bell-tested is labeled with the subscripts $t$ and $\bar t$ for its two photons, and the labels $a$ and $\bar a$ are used for the identical auxiliary pair.

-The two sources emit pairs of entangled photons propagating along directions $t$ and $\bar t$, and $a$ and $\bar a$.
-The Schmidt form of the discrete-continuum state of the entangled photon pair under test is